K-PaaS/application-platform-guide-eng/user_guide/development_platform/stemcell.md

 ## 2.5.
 Vagrant Installation

-Vagrant is an open-source that builds a virtual environment.
+Vagrant is an open source that builds a virtual environment.
 Use vagrant to manage VMs for creating stemcells.

 1. Install Vagrant